 Char.gy manufactures and operates lamppost-mounted, on-street residential electric vehicle charge points.
 Because there is no need to dig up the pavement – the charge points’ electricity supply is from the lamppost feed – installation is faster than with a conventional unit.

 The company’s units use a Type 2 inlet, and charging at up to 7.7 kWh is possible where infrastructure allows.
-There are currently 3 Char.gy points on Zap-Map, with 3 connectors available for network customers.
+Char.gy went live with Zap-Pay at the end of August 2021.